Why do this problem?

 The activity works well in pairs, so learners can discuss their ideas as they work.
 They will need graph paper and to draw a horizontal axis for time going from 0 to 1.6 seconds, and a vertical axis going up to 210cm.

 Explain that the problem is intended to simulate the process of scientific enquiry, where scientists have to start explaining patterns from a limited amount of data and then use further experiments to confirm or reject their hypotheses.
-Learners can access Data Set A either by using the interactivity in the problem or by selecting cards from this set (Word
+Learners can access Data Set A by shuffling and then selecting at random cards from set

 Once they have plotted a few points, they should sketch the line or curve they think best represents the data, and then try a few extra points to refine their conjecture if necessary.
 Learners could use different colours to represent the points they plotted and the lines or curves they drew at each stage.